sixhours-team/memcached-spring-boot/README.md

 Library that provides support for auto-configuration of Memcached cache in a Spring Boot application.

 It provides implementation for the [Spring Cache Abstraction](https://docs.spring.io/spring/docs/4.3.x/spring-framework-reference/html/cache.html), backed by the [Amazon's ElastiCache Clustered Client](https://github.com/awslabs/aws-elasticache-cluster-client-memcached-for-java).
 Supports cache eviction per key, as well as clearing out of the entire cache region.
+Binaries are available from **Maven Central** and **JCenter**.

 ## Usage